moondance-labs/tanssi-docs/builders/interact/substrate-api/wallets/subwallet.md

 Developers and users of Tanssi Substrate ContainerChains have a variety of options when it comes to wallets.
 Subwallet is a comprehensive Web3 wallet that natively supports Substrate (Polkadot) and Ethereum accounts.
 This tutorial centers on the Substrate API, but you can check out a similar [tutorial for interacting with Subwallet using the Ethereum API](/builders/interact/ethereum-api/wallets/subwallet){target=_blank}.

-The Subwallet wallet browser extension [can be downloaded here](https://www.subwallet.app/download.html){target=_blank} for all supported browsers including Chrome, Brave, Firefox, and MS Edge.
+The Subwallet wallet browser extension [can be downloaded](https://www.subwallet.app/download.html){target=_blank} for all supported browsers, including Chrome, Brave, Firefox, and MS Edge.
 Subwallet also has a mobile app for both iOS and Android, but that is beyond the scope of this guide.
-A complete online asset dashboard is accessible at [web.subwallet.app](https://web.subwallet.app/){target=_blank}
+A complete online asset dashboard is accessible at [web.subwallet.app](https://web.subwallet.app/){target=_blank}.

 This guide takes you through all the necessary steps, from installing Subwallet to setting up a wallet, connecting it to your Tanssi Substrate ContainerChain, and sending funds.